ethereum/EIPs/EIPS/eip-pbmrc1.md

   - The access control over permission to burn tokens should be carefully designed.
 Typically, only the following two roles are entitled to burn a token:

     - Role 1.
-Prior to a PBM expiry, only whitelisted merchants with non-blacklisted wallet addresses are allowed to unwrap and burn tokens that they holds.
+Prior to a PBM expiry, only whitelisted merchants/redeemers with non-blacklisted wallet addresses are allowed to unwrap and burn tokens that they holds.
     - Role 2.
 After a PBM has expired:
-      - whitelisted merchants with non-blacklisted wallet addresses are allowed to unwrap and burn tokens that they hold; and
+      - whitelisted merchants/redeemers with non-blacklisted wallet addresses are allowed to unwrap and burn tokens that they hold; and
-      - PBM owners are allowed to burn unused PBM Tokens remaining in the hands of non-whitelisted merchants to retrieve underlying Spot Tokens.
+      - PBM owners are allowed to burn unused PBM Tokens remaining in the hands of non-whitelisted merchants/redeemers to retrieve underlying Spot Tokens.

   - Nevertheless, we do recognize there are potentially other use cases where a third type of role may be entitled to burning.
 Implementors should be cautious when designing access control over burning of PBM Tokens.